 Where Does Accessibility Fit in the Development Process?

 Developing a product is no small feat.
 Often, there are many things to consider.
 One thing you don’t want to forget about is accessibility.
-When you incorporate accessibility into product development from the beginning, you end up with a better product for everyone.
+When you incorporate accessibility into the product development process from the beginning, you end up with a better product for everyone.

-In the webinar, Integrating Accessibility into the Development Process, Monica Gaines and Michele Van Dooze from Oracle provide practical advice for developing accessible Information and communications technology (ICT) products.
+In the webinar Integrating Accessibility into the Development Process, Monica Gaines and Michele Van Dooze from Oracle provide practical advice for developing accessible Information and communications technology (ICT) products.

 Below, they answer some of the most critical questions about how to incorporate accessibility into the product development process.